pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

-Manual Tests: Decompression via Java Software and via the EUMETSAT Data Tailor Software, and installation with offline dependencies repository
+Manual Tests: Decompression via Java software and via the EUMETSAT Data Tailor software, and installation with offline dependencies repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes the test cases and procedures to validate:

-- Opening and inspecting a JPEG-LS compressed MTG FCI L1C product via Panoply (reference Java Software)
+- Opening and inspection of a JPEG-LS compressed MTG FCI L1C product via Panoply (reference Java software)
-- Decompression a JPEG-LS compressed MTG FCI L1C product via the EUMETSAT Data Tailor Software
+- Decompression of a JPEG-LS compressed MTG FCI L1C product via the EUMETSAT Data Tailor software
-- Installing the FCIDECOMP Software without a connection to Internet (uses the :ref:`offline dependencies
+- Installation of the FCIDECOMP software without a connection to Internet (uses the offline dependencies
-  repository <[FCIDECOMP_DEP_OFF]>` hosted at EUMETSAT Gitlab)
+  repository :ref:`[FCIDECOMP_DEP_OFF] <[FCIDECOMP_DEP_OFF]>` hosted at EUMETSAT GitLab)

 .. _test_data:

-Tests reported in this section use the following test data files, all hosted at `<[TEST_DATA]>`_:
+Tests reported in this section use the following MTG FCI L1C test data files :ref:`[TEST_DATA] <[TEST_DATA]>`:

 .. list-table:: Test data
    :header-rows: 1